Frequently asked questions

 Q: I don’t want everyone talking about me and things that are personal to me.

 A: That is not going to happen.
-Your employer has been provided with instructions on how to support you and this includes making sure that you control communication of any information shared and agree together who is going to be told.
-They will discuss with you the health and safety implications if they apply, perhaps around emergency evacuation procedures for example.
-We hope ClearTalents™ makes you and your employer more comfortable and empowered to have conversations that will mean you get more support and perhaps understanding at work.
+Your manager (or wellbeing team if you don’t want your manager to see your info) will be provided with instructions on how to support you - and this includes making sure that you control communication of any information shared and agree together who is going to be told.
+They will discuss with you the health and safety implications (if they apply), perhaps around emergency evacuation procedures for example.
+We hope ClearTalents™ makes you and your employer more comfortable and empowered to have conversations that will mean you get more support and understanding at work.

 Q: I have a specific disability.
 Rather than go through this process could I not just call someone and tell them about it?

 A: You could and that’s absolutely fine to do so.
 Contact your HR or Occupational Health Department about whom the best person might be to talk to.
 You will still find it helpful to complete the questionnaire as it is about much more than just disability and you will almost certainly have other things to report.
 Also, if the workstation/DSE component is included then this needs to be done annually anyway so please take a look.